ForestAdmin/agent-nodejs/docs/agent-customization/search.md

 - Use case sensitive search
 - Search only on the columns which are relevant to your use-case.
 - Use a full-text indexes of your data (i.e Postgres `tsquery` and `tsvector`, Algolia, Elastic search, ...)

-## Examples

-Customizing how the search works is done some a single handler during the collection customization step

 ### Changing searched columns